 The School of Chemistry at the University of Lincoln was founded in 2014, with a £6.8m grant from the Higher Education Funding Council for England (HEFCE) Catalyst Fund, in close collaboration with industrial partners.
 By involving industry in every aspect of our activities we aim to ensure our students are fully prepared for future professional careers anywhere in the world.

-Chemistry at Lincoln is ranked 1st in the UK for overall satisfaction in the National Student Survey 2019 (out of 57 ranking institutions), and is ranked 2nd overall in the UK in The Guardian University Guide 2020 (out of 68 institutions offering the subject).
+Chemistry at Lincoln is ranked in the top 10 in the UK for overall student satisfaction, teaching, and academic support according to the National Student Survey 2020 (out of 55 ranking institutions) and is ranked 2nd overall in the UK in The Guardian University Guide 2020 (out of 68 institutions offering the subject).

 You can find out more about how Joseph Banks Laboratories supports commercial needs with our industry partners, and how we welcome more industry engagement.